1964 Winter Olympics: Ski jumping

 For the first time in 1964, two ski jumping events were contested at the Olympic Games: small hill, contested at Toni-Seelos-Olympiaschanze and big hill, which takes place at Bergisel Ski Jump.
 They have a construction point of 70 and 90 meters respectively.
 Athletes jump three times and their two best results count in each event.

 The Czechoslovak Josef Matouš surprised many by winning the first round of the normal hill while the Finn Veikko Kankkonen, who was among the favorites, was only twenty-ninth.
 Kankkonen had the best jump of the competition in the second set, at 80 meters, and the Norwegian Toralf Engan took the lead.
 After the third round, Kankkonen who again produced a good jump, became Olympic champion.
-Toralf Engan is second while young Norwegian Torgeir Brandtzæg takes third place.
+Toralf Engan was second while young Norwegian Torgeir Brandtzæg took third place.
 In the first round of the big hill, Veikko Kankkonen took the lead in front of Toralf Engan with a jump of 95.5 meters.
 Engan took the first place after the second jump, while Kankkonen and Brandtzæg followed closely behind.
 Brandtzæg finished with a good jump unlike his two rivals.
 The medalists are the same as for the normal hill, but this time Engan is Olympic champion ahead of Kankkonen.